KChandana29/organic-farming-website/README.md

 ## Technologies Used

-- HTML5: Used for structuring the web content.
+- HTML: Used for structuring the web content.

 - CSS: Applied for styling and layout design, including responsive design for various screen sizes.